L1LSM0K13/AncientBible/README AND LICENSE/README.md

 # Bible and Early Church Fathers Resource

 Welcome to my comprehensive Bible and Early Church Fathers resource website!
-This site is dedicated to providing access to the Orthodox Canon of Scripture and the complete works of the Early Church Fathers, translated by Philip Schaff.
+This site is dedicated to providing access to the Septuigant and the complete works of the Early Church Fathers, translated by Philip Schaff.

-## Features

-### Orthodox Canon of Scripture

 Our website includes the Orthodox Canon of Scripture, which consists of: